.semaphore/semaphore.yml version: v1.0 name: Ruby example agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Hello world task: jobs: - name: Run some code commands: - ruby -e 'puts "evol".reverse'

 #.semaphore/semaphore.yml version: v1.0 name: Example Ruby pipeline agent: machine: type: e1-standard-2 os_image: ubuntu1804 blocks: - name: Install dependencies task: jobs: - name: cache bundle commands: - checkout - cache restore - bundle install --deployment --path vendor/bundle - cache store - name: Tests task: prologue: commands: - checkout - cache restore - bundle install --deployment --path vendor/bundle jobs: - name: Test all the things commands: - bundle exec rake test

-If you need to clear cache for your project, launch a
+If you need to clear the cache for your project, launch a

 cache clear or